Roy-043/FreeCAD/CODE_OF_CONDUCT.md

 # FreeCAD Project Code of Conduct

-## Statement
+## Community Guidelines

-The FreeCAD Project community covers people from a wide variety of countries, backgrounds and positions.
-This global diversity is a great strength of the project, but can also lead to communication issues, which may in turn cause unhappiness.
-To maximise happiness of the project community taken as a whole, all members (whether users, contributors or committers) are expected to abide by the project's code of conduct.
-At a high level the code can be summarized as *"be excellent to each other"*.
-Expanding on this:
+The FreeCAD Project community covers people from a wide range of countries, backgrounds and positions.
+This diversity is a great strength of the project, but can also lead to misunderstandings.
+To promote a positive community all members are expected to follow these guidelines:

-* **Be respectful**: disagreements between people are to be expected and are usually the sign of healthy debate and engagement.
-Disagreements can lead to frustration and even anger for some members.
-Turning to personal insults, intimidation or threatening behaviour does not improve the situation though.
+* **Be respectful and considerate**: Disagreements between people are to be expected and are usually a sign of healthy debate and engagement.
+But disagreements are no excuse for poor behavior or personal attacks.
+Always remember that your actions can have consequences for other community members and the project as a whole.
-  Participants should thus take care to ensure all communications / interactions stay professional at all times.

-* **Be considerate**: remember that the community has members with a diverse background many of whom have English as a second language.
-What might appear impolite, may simply be a result of a lack of knowledge of the English language.
-Bear in mind that actions will have an impact on other community members and the project as a whole, so take potential consequences into account before pursuing a course of action.
+* **Be patient and generous**: Always take help requests seriously.
+If appropriate, you can politely point out missing information, or refer to available information, but avoid aggressive or vague responses.
+If something seems outrageous, do not assume the worst, but ask for clarification first.
+Keep in mind that for many members English is a second language.

-* **Be forgiving**: humans are fallible and as such prone to make mistakes and inexplicably change their positions at times.
+* **Be forgiving**: humans are fallible and prone to make mistakes and inexplicably change their positions at times.
 Don't assume that other members are acting with malicious intent.
 Be prepared to forgive people who make mistakes and assist each other in learning from them.
 Playing a blame game doesn't help anyone.

 ## Our Responsibilities